-The Board of Education of the School District of will be meet at p.m. for a Budget Hearing on , 20, followed by a Tax Request Hearing after the conclusion of the Budget Hearing.
-Following the conclusion of the two hearings there will be a (regular; special) meeting of the Board.
-The hearings and meeting will be held at the Administrative Offices at .

-An agenda for the Board Meeting which shall be kept continually current is readily available for public inspection at the Superintendent's Office during normal business hours.
-To view the agenda online go to http:// and find the meeting link.

-Budget information for the School District.
+The Bo pard of Education of the School District of will be meet at p.m. for a Budge t Hearing on, 20, followed by a Tax Request Hearing after the conclu sion of the Budget Hearing.
+Following the conclusion of the two hearings there will be a (regula ar; special) meeting of the Board.
+The hearings and meeting will be held at the istrative Offices at An age enda for the Board Meeting which shall be kept continually current is readily available for inspection at the Superintendent's Office during normal business hours.
+To view the - a online go to http:// and find the meeting link. agoa a crimio go to mapin Budae t information for the School District.
+The district's certified taxable valuation under Nebr.
+Statute 13-509 for the previous year •• is \$ · · · · · · · · · · · · · · · · · · · 2 The district's certified taxable valuation under Nebr.
+Statute 13-509 for the current year is \$

-- The district's certified taxable valuation under Nebr.
-Statute 13-509 for the previous year is \$. - The district's certified taxable valuation under Nebr.
-Statute 13-509 for the current year is \$. - The total assessed value of property differs from last year's total assessed value by percent. - 4.
-The dollar amount of the previous year's tax request was \$. - 5.
-The tax rate that was necessary to fund the previous year's tax request was \$ per \$100 of assessed value. - The tax rate that would fund the same amount of tax request as last year, when multiplied by the new total assessed value of property, would be \$ per \$100 of assessed value. - 7.
-The proposed property tax request for the current year is \$. - 8.
-The district's proposed property tax request will result in a tax rate of \$ per \$100 of assessed value. - 9.
-The district's proposed property tax request will (increase;decrease) the property tax rate from the prior year by percent. - 10.
-Based on the proposed property tax request and changes in other revenue, the total operating budget of the district will (increase;decrease) last year's by percent.
+3 The total assessed value of property differs from last year's total assessed value by 0. percent. percent.
+4 The dollar amount of the previous year's tax request was \$ •• The deliar amount of the provided your o tax request was \$ 5.
+The tax rate that was necessary to fund the previous year's tax request was \$ per \$100 of assessed value.
+6. The tax rate that would fund the same amount of tax request as last year, when • multiplied by the new total assessed value of property, would be \$ per \$100 of assessed value. dooddod value.
+7 The proposed property tax request for the current year is \$ • The proposed property textrequest for the same it year to \$\pi 8 The district's proposed property tax request will result in a tax rate of \$ per \$100 of 0. assessed value. dococca value.
+9 The district's proposed property tax request will (increase;decrease) the property tax rate ٥. from the prior year by percent. nom are prior jour by persona 10 .
+Based on the proposed property tax request and changes in other revenue, the total 10. operating budget of the district will (increase; decrease) last year's by percent. percent.